-To qualify for a rent to own home, you must meet certain requirements including but not limited to, having a certain credit score, and proof of funds for a down payment.
-The qualifications for a rent to own home usually varies by individual homeowners, but particular requirements are often your ability to prove your state residency, your personal history, such as a background check, your credit history and documentation of your ability to repay loans or pay your bills on time.
+To qualify for a rent to own home, you usually must meet certain requirements including but not limited to, having a certain credit score, and proof of funds for a down payment.
+The qualifications for a rent to own home usually vary by individual buyers and sellers, but particular requirements are often your ability to prove your state residency, your personal history, such as a background check, your credit history and documentation of your ability to repay loans or pay your bills on time.

-Although renting to own a home is one of the most convenient ways to become a homeowner, there are several ideal characteristics that will increase your chances of being accepted to participate in this type of agreement.
+Renting to own a home seems like one of the most convenient ways to become a homeowner, and there are several ideal characteristics that might increase your chances of being accepted to participate in this type of agreement.
 Before deciding if this would be best for your family, run through the essentials that the seller is mainly looking for, such as if you are willing to buy a house, and see yourself as a homeowner in the future, but are not able to financially support this decision at the current time.

 Having a stable job is an ultimate plus when looking for your perfect dream home.
 Since you will be paying rent every month, having a steady income will be beneficial to achieving your goal.
 In some rent to own transactions you will be paying a monthly rent, and depending on your set agreement before purchasing with the seller, a percentage of your rent will actually go towards the final sale of the home.
 As a result, as you pay your monthly rent, you are building not only your credit, but also a credit towards the equity of the house itself.

 Step One: The first step is to locate the house you are wanting to buy.
 Sites such as HouseList and IRentToOwn are very useful for discovering houses already up for renting to own.
 Be warned: Some websites include a membership fee, and should be avoided.
 If you have found your dream home, and there is not an option to rent to own, consult with the seller about the possibility of writing up a specialized rent-to-own contract.
-Establishing a purchase price and a specific amount due as rent each month for the duration of the agreement.
+Establishing a purchase price and a specific amount due as rent each month for the duration of the agreement are also key issues to handle.
 The lease term for renting a home for ownership is usually between one to three years, but this timeline is also negotiable.

 Step Two: After you have settled the majority of your contract, do not neglect to mention the nitpicking options that usually are passed over, such as who will handle maintenance, who will pay for repairs, homeowners association fees, property taxes and insurance on the home.
 In most cases, the seller will remain responsible for the bigger picture situations.
 For example, a damaged roof is vastly different than maintaining the property’s lawn, be sure to go over any possible predicament that could occur while residing there.

-Step Three: When your lease is at the end of the agreed term, it is either time to purchase your home, or opt out and walk away.
-Unfortunately, if you are unable to actually buy your home at the end of the contract, you could choose to extend your contract, if the owner of the home agrees on an extension.
-If you do not get an extension on the contract, all assets you have put into that home, will be forfeited.
+Step Three: When your lease is at the end of the agreed term, depending on the type of rent to own contract you have, it is either time to purchase your home, or opt out and walk away.
+If you are unable to actually buy your home at the end of the contract, you could choose to extend your contract, if the owner of the home agrees on an extension.
+If you do not get an extension on the contract, all assets you have put into that home will be forfeited.

-If you discover you meet all the requirements and deem yourself a worthy candidate for owning a home, rent-to-own could be your best option.
+If you discover you meet all the requirements and deem yourself a worthy candidate for owning a home, rent-to-own could be a helpful option.
 In just a few short years, you could be the owner of your dream house, you just have to look for the best opportunity.
 They are out there.
 Happy hunting.